wordsmith-ai/hello-wordsmith/README.md

 **Use**:
 1. `hello-wordsmith` // Launch an interactive chat.
 2. `hello-wordsmith -q 'What is article III about?'` // Single question and answer
-3. `hello-wordsmith -f "./my_directory/*"` // Ingest and index your own data to query
+3. `hello-wordsmith -f "./my_directory/*" --chunk-size 256 --chunk-overlap 128` // Ingest and index your own data to query with custom document chunk sizes and overlaps
 4. `hello-wordsmith --clear` // Clear stored data

 **Example installation and usage via venv**